UMIACS/umobj/README.md

 ## Setup

-Setting a few environmental variables containing the credentials you'll need to use for the Object Store for convenience is a good idea.

-The following environmental variables are required:
+For convenience, consider setting a few environmental variables that umobj will use to authenticate you.

  * *OBJ_ACCESS_KEY_ID* - The user's access key
  * *OBJ_SECRET_ACCESS_KEY* - The user's secret key